integratop/gitlab-org-charts-mirror/doc/development/readiness/_index.md

    the parent chart.
 This allows to separate logic if the chart is used in standalone mode or if it's used as part of the GitLab (parent) chart.

+   Example: The GitLab chart [overrides templates defined by the OpenBao chart to inject it's database configuration](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/302d58ed9de62ce61133662def9c8984974122f0/templates/_openbao.tpl#L65).

 1. [(Global) values](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/):
    Use and override (global) values to share information between two charts and define proper defaults in both the subcharts values file and the GitLab charts values.

+   Example: The GitLab chart allows to specify a [global API version for HPAs](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/f811c66630a1c7ae28041157b048540ee8f23273/values.yaml#L79) which can be consumed by all subcharts and dependency charts.

 1. Template values: Values can contain templates and can be rendered by using `tpl` in the subchart.
 This has similar use cases like template overrides but allows additional flexibility if the same chart is imported twice by allowing to customize the template/value for each instance, while a regular template override impacts all chart instances.

+   Example: The GitLab NGINX fork [templates the external LoadBalancer IP from a value](https://gitlab.com/gitlab-org/charts/gitlab/-/blob/f811c66630a1c7ae28041157b048540ee8f23273/charts/nginx-ingress/templates/_helpers.tpl#L297) to allow different behavior in the default and the Geo NGINX instance.

 #### Best practices